(This article is republished with EPCM with the kind permission from our marine structure pipeline partner – Krah Pipelines)

 KMP – Outfall pipeline DN/ID 3400 mm

-We carried out marine projects for desalination plants, power plants, sewage treatment plants and other intake/outlet pipelines.
+We carried out marine projects for desalination plants, power plants, sewage treatment plants and other intakes/outlet pipelines.
 Here we used Krah Marine Pipes with a structured wall and with a solid (pressure) wall.

-But unfortunately still until today, we,”Krah Pipe Producers, worldwide” need to convince engineers that our pipes are suitable for this application.
-Especially on the cost point of view we are a very attractive solution – not only for the pipe, but for the complete project including ballasting and sinking.
-So, we must improve our marketing and technical documentation to move from a niche market-player to a main player.
+But unfortunately still until today, we, “Krah Pipe Producers, worldwide” need to convince engineers that our pipes are suitable for this application.
+Especially on the cost point of view, we are a very attractive solution – not only for the pipe but for the complete project including ballasting and sinking.
+So, we must improve our marketing and technical documentation to move from a niche market-player to the main player.

 Table of Contents

-On the matter, there has been a continuous development of the structural design, covered mostly by the DIN Standards, but basically, until the late 90s, we were speaking of single wall pipes with ribs/profiles.
+On the matter, there has been a continuous development of the structural design, covered mostly by the DIN Standards, but, until the late 90s, we were speaking of single-wall pipes with ribs/profiles.

-Today conventional axial produced pipes are used up to DN/OD3000 and due to new engineering skills a SDR of 33 can be used.
-For us Krah pipe producers, the relevant standard – DIN 16961, last update 2018, is still the base for the standard technical approach.
+Today conventional axial produced pipes are used up to DN/OD3000 and due to new engineering skills, an SDR of 33 can be used.
+For us, Krah pipe producers, the relevant standard – DIN 16961, last update 2018, is still the base for the standard technical approach.
 Many other intl. standards used the “old” DIN for a National Standard like ASTM F894, IRAM 13414, JIS K 6780.
-The normal double wall pipes, which are covered up to DN/OD 1200 by EN/DIN 13476 or ISO 21138, can´t be used for marine pipe application.
+The normal double-wall pipes, which are covered up to DN/OD 1200 by EN/DIN 13476 or ISO 21138, can´t be used for marine pipe application.

 A few engineers started to implement the possibility to use structured wall pipes for marine application, by using the geometrical and mechanical properties of the structured wall (moment of inertia, waterway wall thickness, buckling resistance).

-A closed profile for Krah Marine Pipes (double chamber wall, super high stiffness)
+A closed profile for Krah Marine structured Pipes (double chamber wall, super high stiffness)

 The developments started to follow two directions: pipe wall construction with single or multi-layer profiles or walls with square or round chambers.
 Both extruded on mandrels with spirally applied layers (“tangential extrusion” is the technical term in the standards – here Krah production technology).

-Many additional aspects and properties of the pipe (KMP) can be found in DIN/PAS 1065:2007-11 “Spirally wound pipes made from polyethylene (PE 100) – tangentially extruded – Dimensions, technical requirements and test”.
+Many additional aspects and properties of the pipe (KMP) can be found in DIN/PAS 1065:2007-11 “Spirally wound pipes made from polyethene (PE 100) – tangentially extruded – Dimensions, technical requirements and test”.